agnwinds/python/docs/sphinx/source/input/parameters/wind/Wind/Wind.radiation.rst

 Wind.radiation
 ==============
 Whether or not the wind should radiate.
-Wind.radiation is an parameter enabled when a simple atom case is selected with the Line_transfer parameter option.
-This is not true with macro atom cases.
-This parameter allows for wind not only to scatter and absorb photons, but also to emit them by various processes, bound-bound, free-free, and recombination.
+Wind.radiation is an available parameter when the user selects a simple atom case with the :ref:`Line_transfer` parameter option.
+Macro atoms cases do not have this option.
+Wind.radiation allows the wind to scatter, absorb and emit photons through various processes, such as bound-bound, free-free, and recombination.
 It is the default for simple radiative transfer.

 Type
   Boolean (yes/no)